Floridaman779/floridaman779.github.io/sami.md

 title: Sam's Superior Smoothbrain (Car'noc Skulldrainer)
 layout: default
 filename: antonia.md
-description: This is the Charactersheet of Samuela
+description: This is the Charactersheet of Sam
 ---

 # No worries, I'm working on it